pavinduLakshan/wso2-identity-server-docs/docs/guides/login-security/login-attempts.md

 </table>

 !!!
 Info
-    - In the {{product_name}} login pages, a generic error message is displayed by default to end-users in the event of login failures.
+    - In login pages, a generic error message is displayed by default to end-users in the event of login failures.
 To show more specific error messages on the login page, the following properties can be configured in the `deployment.toml` file, which is located in the `<IS_HOME>/repository/conf` directory.

     Basic authenticator configurations: